AlecAivazis/survey/README.md

 ## Testing

+There are two ways to test a program using survey.
+Using a mock is recommended because it leads to faster, less brittle tests.

+### Using a simulated terminal

 You can test your program's interactive prompts using [go-expect](https://github.com/Netflix/go-expect).
 The library can be used to expect a match on stdout and respond on stdin.
 Since `os.Stdout` in a `go test` process is not a TTY, if you are manipulating the cursor or using `survey`, you will need a way to interpret terminal / ANSI escape sequences